sbailey/h5boss/h5boss_py/docs/source/index.rst

 Boss is originally maintained as millions of fits file in thousands of different folders.
 Accessing and analyzing them are inefficient in terms of I/O bandwidth and programming productivity.
 In h5boss, we developed functions to support:

-* Reformatting: Preserve the fits file structure and specture hierarchicy using HDF5
+* Reformatting: Preserve the fits file structure and spectrum hierarchicy using HDF5
 * Subsetting: Support subset/add/update operation, to extract selected 'plate/mjd/fiber' and save in one HDF5 file

 Currently, h5boss is implemented in both python and c version, in which the python version is actively maintained and supported.
 The c version is mainly for I/O sensitive users/applications.